shawnferry/HOL7712-gitbook/conventions.md

 $$

-Thus the following is command 5 on the server puppet-lab
+Thus, the following is command 5 on the server puppet-lab:

 $$